MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-03-25-evil-genius.markdown

 Mike: There's all sorts of charts.
 Some of them are lead sheet-ish.
 Very few of them, but...
 You go that direction and then some things are completely orchestrated, notated exactly.
 At least for these two guys, most of the charts don't have any drum information so my role has been to--while they dig through reading, I dig through also reading and trying to make sense of what I feel like should happen with their parts.
 {: .interviewee }

 AG: I told you this last night.
-Until last night, [Dave King&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/David_King_(drummer)) from [The Bad Plus&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/The_Bad_Plus) was the most exciting drummer I'd ever seen live.
+Until last night, [Dave King&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/David_King_(drummer)) from [The Bad Plus&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/The_Bad_Plus) was the most exciting drummer I'd ever seen live.
 And then I saw what you were doing and I was like, "I can't even believe how this guy thinks."
 Who are some of your big influences?
-I hear a lot of [Henry Cow&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Henry_Cow) in the band, I don't know if that's...
+I hear a lot of [Henry Cow&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Henry_Cow) in the band, I don't know if that's...
 {: .interviewer }

 {% include video.html vid="T0Auumv5leI" %}